ediaStudio/capacitor-game-connect/README.md

   <a href="https://www.youtube.com/@OpenForge/videos">Subscribe to Youtube Channel</a>
 </p>

+NOT WORKING ON IOS WITH CAPACITOR 6
+ONLY FOR ANDROID CAPACITOR 6

+TO USE ON IOS YOU MUST DOWNGRADE capacitor-ios to:

+    "@capacitor/ios": "^5.7.2",

 # Introduction
 Capacitor plugin for connecting and using services by Apple Game Center and Google Play Game Services.
 Features included are access to Sign-In, Leaderboard, and Achievements.